openhwgroup/cva6/docs/03_cva6_design/MMU.rst

 * For page translation, the module determines the fetch physical address by combining the physical page number (PPN) from ITLB content and the offset from the virtual address.
 When hypervisor mode is enabled, the PPN from ITLB content is taken from the stage that is currently doing the translation.
 * Depending on the size of the identified page the PPN of the fetch physical address is updated with the corresponding bits of the VPN to ensure alignment for superpage translation.
 * If the Instruction TLB (ITLB) lookup hits, the fetch valid signal (which indicates a valid physical address) is activated in response to the input fetch request.
 Memory region accessibility is checked from the perspective of the fetch operation, potentially triggering a page fault exception in case of an access error or insufficient PMP permission.
-* In case of an ITLB miss, if the page table walker (PTW) is active (only active if there is a shared TLB miss) and handling instruction fetches, the fetch valid signal is determined based on PTW errors or access exceptions.
+* In case of an ITLB miss, if the page table walker (PTW) is active (only active if there is a shared TLB miss or the shared TLB is not used) and handling instruction fetches, the fetch valid signal is determined based on PTW errors or access exceptions.

 If the fetch physical address doesn't match any execute region, an Instruction Access Fault is raised.
 When not translating, PMPs are immediately checked against the physical address for access verification.